Sethispr/cupid-test/src/content/docs/intro/section.md

 ---
 title: Intro
-description: Cupid's official begginer guide
+description: Cupid's official beginner guide
 ---

 Welcome to the official **Cupid guide**!
 Learn the basics from here, explore the bot’s commands, and more.
 You can search up a command/guide with the keyboard shortcut `ctrl k`.